 With the help of a CDP, marketers get everything there is to know about the customer.
 Details such as the customer’s device and channel preferences, response rates, etc. are known explicitly.
 Marketers can use a CDP’s unified data and make it available to other systems for personalizing a customer’s experience directly.

-Using a CDP in conjunction with Artificial Intelligence (AI) can help in orchestrating personalized experiences at scale to millions of customers on their most preferred channels and devices.
+Using a CDP in conjunction with Artificial Intelligence (AI) can help orchestrate personalized experiences at scale to millions of customers on their most preferred channels and devices.
 AI can also help in intelligently segmenting users based on their buying intent and channel preferences.

-An effective omnichannel strategy will depend on how well financial marketers can leverage technologies such as CDP and AI.
-If done right, banks, insurance, and other financial services firms can deliver targeted products, services, and advice to users across multiple devices and channels such as a desktop, smartphone, tablet, or a physical branch visit, thereby unlocking many avenues of profitability.
+An effective omnichannel strategy will depend on how well enterprise marketers can leverage technologies such as CDP and AI.
+If done right, enterprise firms can deliver targeted products, services, and advice to users across multiple devices and channels such as a desktop, smartphone, tablet, or a physical branch visit, thereby unlocking many avenues of profitability.

 Consumers today expect personalized services to be available on every channel and touchpoint.
 They also expect this personalization to be seamlessly connected on every medium on-the-go.
 Technologies like CDP and AI are powerful weapons that aid in perfecting an effective omnichannel strategy.
 They can help in winning customers who demand simplicity and convenience irrespective of the channels or devices they use.

 Omnichannel personalization has the capability to enrich customer experience and increase brand loyalty.
-It’s high time that Financial Services companies use it to optimize the customer journey and stay ahead of the competition.
+It’s high time that companies use it to optimize the customer journey and stay ahead of the competition.